Scattering of Capillary Waves By a Cylindrical Meniscus: Results and Discussion

 \subsection{Experimental Results}

-We obtained shadowgraphs for $k\approx \frac{2\pi}{\ell_c}$ ($f=150$ Hz) waves scattering off of cylinders with varying contact angle and of radius $a=2 \ell_c$ (scattering size parameter $X=4\pi$).
-We projected the 3D system onto a 2D screen to obtain images where the pixel intensity of the wave field outside the meniscus roughly corresponding to the surface height (see Supplemental Material for further details \cite{supp}).
+We obtained shadowgraphs for $k\approx \frac{2\pi}{\ell_c}$ ($f=150$ Hz) waves scattering off of cylinders with varying static contact angle and of radius $a=2 \ell_c$ (scattering size parameter $X=4\pi$).
+We projected the 3D system onto a 2D screen to obtain images where the pixel intensity of the wave field outside the meniscus which is sensitive to the surface height for small amplitude, monochromatic waves (see Supplemental Material \cite{supp}).
 Each pixel's intensity amplitude was found to obtain the total wavefield amplitudes shown in Figs. \ref{Figure:ShadowgraphAmplitude}(a-e).
 To aid in the visualization of discussed phenomena, the image contrast was increased uniformly across the figures.
-The raw fitted pixel intensity and phase values are available upon request.

-\textit{Flat Meniscus} ($\varphi_c=90^\circ$), Fig. \ref{Figure:ShadowgraphAmplitude}(b): When no meniscus is present the amplitude field bares a strong resemblance to the ideal hard scattering solution (see Fig. \ref{Figure:HardCylinder} in Section \ref{Section:Simulations}), albeit, with viscous decay.
-As expected, a mostly shadowed region with minimal illumination due to diffraction is observed directly behind the cylinder.
-We will use this as our base case for further comparisons.
+\textit{Flat Meniscus} ($\varphi_c=90^\circ$), Fig. \ref{Figure:ShadowgraphAmplitude}(b): When no meniscus is present the amplitude field bares a strong resemblance to the expected ideal scattering solution (see Fig. \ref{Figure:Diffraction}(b) and Section \ref{Section:Interpretations}), albeit, with some viscous decay.
+As expected, a mostly shadowed region with minimal illumination (increased wave amplitude) solely due to diffraction is observed directly behind the cylinder with intensity maxima and minima due to interference between the incident and scattered waves (see Section \ref{Section:Interpretations} for more discussion).
+We use this as our base case for further comparisons as any change to the amplitude cannot then be solely attributed to diffractive effects of the cylinder alone.

 \textit{Positive Meniscus} ($\varphi_c=45^\circ$), Fig. \ref{Figure:ShadowgraphAmplitude}(a): If the cylinder is above the mean water level, a positive meniscus forms.
-As water waves scatter off of the meniscus, we observe a noticeable change in the amplitude field.
-The meniscus appears to lens the waves to behind the cylinder, illuminating the previously shadowed region.
-Furthermore, the amplitude profile as a whole is markedly different with additional intensity lobes due to refraction interfering with the diffraction pattern.
+As water waves scatter off of the meniscus, we observe a noticeable change in the amplitude field behind the cylinder.
+The meniscus appears to refract the waves to behind the cylinder, illuminating the previously shadowed region with a higher intensity central maximum.
+Additionally, what was initially a wide, first intensity maximum in the flat meniscus case (noticeable approximately between $|x|\in[2,7]$ along the $y=-21$ in Fig. \ref{Figure:ShadowgraphAmplitude}(a)) has now begun to split noticeably into two maxima (with minima at $|x|\approx 6$).